kupehtci/DOCUMENTATION/AZURE/AKS - Volume with Azure File Share.md

 managed-premium          disk.csi.azure.com   Delete          WaitForFirstConsumer
 ```

-With this storage class we can create a PersistentVolumeClaim that will be automatically provisioned with a PersistentVolume attached to it.
+With this storage class (The provided or the custom one) we can create a PersistentVolumeClaim that will be automatically provisioned with a PersistentVolume attached to it.

 ```yaml
 apiVersion: v1